Explore BU MET gastronomy and food studies graduate courses. Click on any course title below to expand the course description.

 MET ML 653 Comprehensive Survey of Wine: The World

-Graduate Prerequisites: (METML652) - This intensive course offers detailed knowledge of Eastern Europe, the Americas, Oceania, and South African wine regions through tastings, lectures, and assigned readings.
-Students will discover wine from a historical, cultural, viticultural, enological, and market perspective.
-Successfully completing this comprehensive survey course will allow students to exhibit detailed knowledge of these wine regions, grape varieties, and wine styles.
-Students will also gain an understanding of the evolution of vine varieties and the effects of clonal and climatic conditions influencing character, as well as refine their sensorial and annotation skills. [ 4 cr. ]
+This intensive course offers detailed knowledge of Eastern Europe, the Americas, Oceania, and South African wine regions through tastings, lectures, and assigned readings.
+You will discover wine from a historical, cultural, viticultural, enological, and market perspective.
+Successfully completing this comprehensive survey course will allow you to exhibit detailed knowledge of these wine regions, grape varieties, and wine styles.
+You will also gain an understanding of the evolution of vine varieties and the effects of clonal and climatic conditions influencing character, as well as refine your sensorial and annotation skills. [ 4 cr. ]

 MET ML 654 Current Topics in Wine Studies